BithreenGirlen/DxLibSpineViewer/README.md

   - Replace attachment
 - Media file export
   - As `PNG`, `GIF`, `JPG`, and `H264`.
-    - `H264` encoding is available only for Intel CPU.
 - Transparent/borderless window style

 ## Demonstration